Sparse Bayesian vector autoregressions in huge dimensions: Empirical forecasting application

-Overall log predictive scores are summarized in Table~\ref{tab:relCumLPSsome}.
+Overall log predictive scores (LPSs) are summarized in Table~\ref{tab:relCumLPSsome}.
 An immediate finding is that ignoring the error covariance structure (using zero factors) produces rather inaccurate forecasts for all models considered.
 While a single factor model improves predictive accuracy by a large margin, allowing for more factors (i.e.\ even more flexible modeling of the covariance structure) further increases the forecasting performance.
-For this specific exercise, we identify two factors to be a reasonable choice for most models when the joint log predictive scores of the aforementioned variables are considered.
+For this specific exercise, we identify two or three factors to be a reasonable choice for most models when the joint log predictive scores of the aforementioned variables are considered.
 We would like to stress that this choice critically depends on the number of variables we include in our prediction set.
-If we focus attention on the marginal predictive densities (i.e.\ the univariate predictive densities obtained after integrating out the remaining elements in $\boldsymbol{y}_t$) we find that fewer or even no factors receive more support (see Table~\ref{tab:univLPS}), whereas in the case of higher dimensional prediction sets more factors lead to more accurate density predictions.
+If we focus attention on the marginal predictive densities (i.e.\ the univariate predictive densities obtained after integrating out the remaining elements in $\boldsymbol{y}_t$) we find that fewer or even no factors receive more support (see Table~\ref{tab:univLPS}), whereas in the case of higher dimensional prediction sets more than two factors lead to more accurate density predictions \citep[cf.][for an investigation of this issue in the context of a standard FSV model]{kas-etal:eff}.
+As a general remark, we note that identifying the optimal number of factors in high-dimensional FSV models is a challenging problem in practice.
+Using the deviance information criterion \citep[DIC, cf.][]{chan2016fast} may be an option but is likely to be unstable in very high dimensions.
+The approach adopted in the paper at hand, namely the decomposition of the marginal likelihood into predictive likelihoods \citep[cf.][]{geweke2010comparing} tends to be more stable, in particular when interest ist placed on predicting subsets only.
+Moreover, it can be trivially parallelized, thus becoming computationally feasible on high performance computing infrastructures.

-Considering forecasting accuracy across models reveals that our proposed VAR-FSV with a DL prior (with $a_{DL}=1/K$) displays excellent forecasting capabilities, outperforming all competitors by rather large margins.
-Notice that the Bayesian Lasso (i.e. VAR-FSV NG(1)) also performs rather well, irrespective of the fact that it tends to overshrink significant signals.
-A similar finding carries over to the VAR coupled with a Minnesota prior with $a_{M}=0.01$.
-This simplistic prior specification also tends to perform well (conditional on setting $q=2$).

-Comparing the differences between the benchmark FSV $0$ model and the VAR models considered, we find that explicitly modeling the conditional mean improves the forecasting accuracy in most cases and conditional on including at least a single factor.
-We conjecture that the inclusion of the factors has pronounced effects on the estimates of $\boldsymbol{B}$ and this could potentially lead to an increase in predictive accuracy.
-Intuitively, this might be explained by the fact that if the underlying data generating process suggests that $\boldsymbol{B}$ is time-varying, inclusion of the factors might alleviate issues associated with model misspecification by, at least to a certain extent, controlling for structural breaks in $\boldsymbol{B}$.